How to Install and Configure HIFIS

 By adopting HIFIS, communities acquire the capacity to collect homelessness sector information that can be used to monitor existing trends, support decision-making and contribute to advancing the understanding of homelessness in Canada.

-HIFIS resources are available through a series of courses, including:
+HIFIS resources are available through a series of collection of resources, including:

 - How to Install and Configure HIFIS